Data Protection Information Note

 - Email addresses

-Bluesky's personal data protection policy can be found at: https://bsky.social/about/support/privacy-policy
+Bluesky's personal data protection policy is available on: https://bsky.social/about/support/privacy-policy

-Mastodon's personal data protection policy can be accessed at https://joinmastodon.org/servers
+Mastodon's personal data protection policy is available on https://joinmastodon.org/servers

-To ensure data confidentiality and protection, measures are taken in accordance with the State's information systems security policy, applied to CNRS.
+To ensure data confidentiality and protection, measures are taken in application of the State's information systems security policy, applied to CNRS.
 Data is hosted in France on CNRS servers.

-You can access and obtain a copy of your data, object to the processing of this data, or have it rectified.
-You also have the right to limit the processing of your data.
-You can exercise these rights by contacting the data controller at the Complex Systems Institute-Paris Ile de France, located at 113 rue Nationale 75013 Paris, or through the contact form available at https://openportability.org/
+You can access and obtain copies of data concerning you, object to the processing of this data or have it corrected.
+You also have the right to restrict the processing of your data.
+You can exercise these rights by contacting the data controller at the Institute of Complex Systems-Paris Ile de France, located at 113 rue Nationale 75013 Paris, or using the contact form available on https://openportability.org/

-You can also contact the CNRS Data Protection Officer (DPO) at: CNRS - Data Protection Service, 2 rue Jean Zay, 54519 Vandoeuvre-lès-Nancy - dpd.demandes@cnrs.fr.
+You can also contact the CNRS Data Protection Officer (DPO) at the following address: CNRS - Data Protection Service, 2 rue Jean Zay, 54519 Vandoeuvre-lès-Nancy - dpd.demandes@cnrs.fr.

-If you believe your Information Technology and Civil Liberties rights are not being respected, you can file a complaint online with the CNIL, 3 Place de Fontenoy, TSA 80715 – 75334 Paris Cedex 07 (https://www.cnil.fr/).
+If you believe that your Information Technology and Freedoms rights are not being respected, you have the possibility to file a complaint online with the CNIL, 3 Place de Fontenoy, TSA 80715 – 75334 Paris Cedex 07 (https://www.cnil.fr/).